dask/governance/governance.md

     Council.
 -   This Subcommittee shall NOT make decisions about the direction, scope or technical direction of the Project.
--   This Subcommittee will have 5 members, 4 of whom will be current Council Members and 1 of whom will be external to the Steering Council.
+-   This Subcommittee will have 5 members.
 No more than 2 Subcommitee Members can report to one person through employment or contracting work (including the reportee, i.e. the reportee + 1 is the max).
 This avoids effective majorities resting on one person.

 Partners and Funding